silentgameplays/Simple-Debian-Setup/README.md

 # Go to activities menu and type NVIDIA it should give you a GUI.

-# 10) Install Steam with the following commands, if you did all the steps before correctly Steam should install without issues:
+# 10) Install Steam Lutris Wine with the following commands, if you did all the steps before correctly Steam should install without issues:

 * sudo apt install steam
+* sudo apt-get install lutris
+* sudo apt install --install-recommends winehq-stable

 # 11) Optional for media playback and vlc install snap: